phupn47/SQL_Project_Data_Job_Analysis/README.md

 ### Closing Thoughts
 This project gave me hands-on experience in exploring real job market data and understanding how each skill contributes to both **salary growth** and **career opportunities**.

-I realized that being a great data analyst isn’t just about knowing tools — it’s about knowing **how to use them to create impact**.
+I realized that being a great data analyst isn’t just about knowing tools, it’s about knowing **how to use them to create impact**.

 Moving forward, I plan to keep improving my SQL and Python skills, explore more **cloud technologies**, and continue building projects that help me apply data analysis to solve real-world problems.